Rahul-Kulkarni-X/AWS-DeepRacer-Womens-League-India-2021/Readme.md

 - Section 1: Training your first time-trial model,
 - Section 2: Preparing for the AWS DeepRacer Women’s League - India 2021 race, and
 - Section 3: Model training and improving your model.
+(Optional section and use this to improve your standing in the leaderboard)

 Goals one and two are covered in Section 1, goal three is covered in Section 2, and goal four is covered in Section 3.